code-mattclaffey/performance-kit/README.md

 ## Testing platform

 When testing on web page test run the tests at these settings to get simlliar results to mine.
+If you wish to compare changes then you can compare them [here](http://performance-kit.surge.sh/).

 > Dulles, VA - Moto E - Chrome - 3G